Apple introduces search suggestions on App Store

-New Delhi, April 30 (IANS) Apple on Friday announced it has introduced search suggestions on its App Store that will help users find required apps with ease.
+New Delhi: Apple on Friday announced it has introduced search suggestions on its App Store that will help users find required apps with ease.

 Currently, the Apple search suggestions feature us available in the US, Canada, Australia, and the UK.